octokit/plugin-rest-endpoint-methods.js/docs/gists/listPublicForUser.md

+# List gists for a user

+**Deprecated:** This method has been renamed to gists.listForUser

-# List public gists for the specified user
+Lists public gists for the specified user:

 ```js
 octokit.gists.listPublicForUser({